Palmeri History, Family Crest & Coats of Arms

 The surname Palmeri was first found in Piedmont, Umbria, Pisa, Bologna, Florence, Naples, and Siena. one of the first on record was Benedetto Palmieri, a Norman Baron who helped conquest Sicily with his 80 knights.
 After the victorious battle, he received the castle of Naro and the territories of Canicatti and Ravanusa.

-Important Dates for the Palmeri family
+Early History of the Palmeri family

 This web page shows only a small excerpt of our Palmeri research.
 More information is included under the topic Early Palmeri History in all our PDF Extended History products and printed products wherever possible.